 This year, HINZ 2013 is accompanied by both pre-conference and post-conference Workshops.

-The HINZ 2013 AGM will be held as part of the HINZ 2013 Conference.
+The HINZ 2013 AGM was held as part of the HINZ 2013 Conference.

 When: 5.30pm, Wednesday November 27th